Cohoba

 Cohoba is a Taíno transliteration for a ceremony in which the ground seeds of the cojóbana tree (Anadenanthera spp.) were used as a snuff via a Y-shaped snuff tube.
 Use of this substance produced a visionary or entheogenic effect.
 The cojóbana tree is believed by some to be Anadenanthera peregrina although it may have been a generalized term for psychotropics, including the quite toxic Datura and related genera (Solanaceae).
 The corresponding ceremony using cohoba-laced tobacco is transliterated as cojibá.
 This was said to have produced the sense of a visionary journey of the kind associated with the practice of shamanism.
+Researchers have suggested that cohoba may also have been used by ritual specialists in healing practices, particularly for diagnosing illness through visionary experiences.
+Additional interpretations suggest that cohoba may also have functioned as an everyday stimulant and, in some cases, may have been incorporated into food preparations such as cassava, indicating a broader range of uses beyond strictly ceremonial or healing contexts.

 The practice of snuffing cohoba was popular with the Taínos with whom Christopher Columbus made contact.
 However, the use of Anadenanthera powder was widespread in South America, being used in ancient times by the Wari culture and Tiwanaku of Peru and Bolivia, and also by the Piaroa of Venezuela and Colombia, and the Yanomami of Brazil and Venezuela.
 Other names for cohoba include vilca, cebíl, ñuá and yopó.
 In Tiwanaku culture, a snuff tray was used along with an inhalation tube.

 Fernando Ortiz Fernández, the founder of Cuban Cultural Studies, offers a detailed analysis of the use of cohoba in his important anthropological work, Contrapunteo cubano del tabaco y el azúcar.

 History

 Cohoba is also known as yopo.
 Historically, this narcotic snuff was prepared and used by the indigenous people living in South America and the natives of the Caribbean.
+Archaeological analysis of residues recovered from a grinding artifact at a precolonial habitation site in eastern Puerto Rico dated to approximately A.D.
+1150–1250 identified starch grains consistent with Anadenanthera peregrina seeds, suggesting that cohoba powder was prepared locally.
 Early accounts of it first appeared during the time of Christopher Columbus's exploration, with its first documentation written in 1496 by Ramon Pane—who travelled with Columbus in the second voyage.
 The name of "cohoba" refers to the finely ground, cinnamon-colored snuff itself, as well as the ceremonial practice using it by South American tribes.
 Cuiva and Piaroa people of Orinocoan descent commonly consume Cohoba.
 As a part of important shamanistic rituals, cohoba represents identity and sociality.